My-Finance-Report/yearly_report/README.md

 # Bad UI

-- onboarding step 1 cards not consistent
-- make example file loading async
 - make sure all units are shown as dollars
 - clicking add transactions with no file there
+- password dont match in wrong modal
+- let people know something is happening async